-Refer to Note 4(14) (impairment of non-financial assets), Note 5(2) (critical accounting estimates and assumptions) and Note 6(6) (intangible assets) to the consolidated financial statements where the goodwill impairment has been discussed.
+Refer to Note 4(14) (impairment of non-financial assets), Note 5(2) (critical accounting estimates and assumptions) and Note 6(6) (intangible assets) of the consolidated financial statements where the goodwill impairment has been discussed.

 The Group acquired the mobile touchscreen business and the high-speed business in 2015 and 2020, respectively.
-The balance of goodwill arising from the acquisitions as at December 31, 2021 was NT\$2,101,729 thousand.
+The balance of goodwill arising from such acquisitions as at December 31, 2022 was NT\$2,331,796 thousand.